AlfaazPlus/QuranApp/README.md

 If you want to contribute, kindly visit [CONTRIBUTING.md](/CONTRIBUTING.md) to learn the ways to get started.

-## Translations
+## App Translations
-Translations are hosted at Weblate.
-You can contribute to your language [here](https://hosted.weblate.org/projects/QuranApp)
+App translations are hosted at Weblate.
+If you want to translate the app in your language, you may visit [here](https://hosted.weblate.org/projects/QuranApp)

 <a href="https://hosted.weblate.org/projects/QuranApp/">
 <img src="https://hosted.weblate.org/widgets/QuranApp/-/QuranApp/287x66-black.png" alt="Translation status" />